SynapseWeb/PyReconstruct/readme.md

 ### Trace palette

 Trace attributes can be quickly accessed through the **trace palette**, a set of 20 user-defined attributes at the bottom of the main window.
-Each can be changed by right-clicking and editing the attributes.
+Each trace palette item can be changed by right-clicking and editing its attributes.
 The name of the currently selected trace attributes appears above the trace palette.

-Trace palette items can be accessed by clicking or by pressing a number on the keyboard. `1` will select the first palette item, `Shift-1` will select the eleventh, and so on.
+To make a trace palette item active, left-click on it or press a number on the keyboard. (`1` through `0` will select each of items 1-10. `Shift-1` through `Shift-0` will select items 11-20.)

+(Note: You can also edit a trace items attributes quickly, by pressing `Ctrl` + the item's corresponding number.
+For example, `Ctrl-1` will open the edit attributes menu for the first trace item. `Ctrl-Shift-1` will open the trace attributes for the eleventh item.)

-<a id="org17fef1d"></a>
+<a id="orga3e4997"></a>

 ## Starting a new series